Yu-t-a/RenameFilesCLITool/README.md

-# สร้างไฟล์ README.md ที่มีเนื้อหาตามที่ผู้ใช้ต้องการ
-readme_content = """# 🔁 TypeScript CLI - Rename Files Tool
+# 🔁 TypeScript CLI - Rename Files Tool

 A simple, lightweight, and type-safe CLI tool built with TypeScript to **batch rename files** in a folder based on **file type** and a **custom prefix**.
 Perfect for file organization, bulk renaming, and automation tasks.